mxc-commons/znd-servicemanager/README.md

 ## Installation

-To install mxc-servicemanager:
+To install znd-servicemanager:

 1. Remove dependencies to zend-servicemanager from your project.

-1. Add a dependency to mxc-servicemanager to your composer.json
+1. Add a dependency to znd-servicemanager to your composer.json

     ```json
     "require": {
-        "mxc-commons/mxc-servicemanager": "^1.0"
+        "mxc-commons/znd-servicemanager": "^1.0"
     }
     ```